What Is Bitcoin?

 Why does crypto have value?

-When it comes to Bitcoin, we can narrow it down to six features that we’ll discuss in more detail later: utility, decentralization, distribution, systems of trust, scarcity, and security.
+When it comes to Bitcoin, we can boil it down to six characteristics, which we’ll go over in more depth later: utility, decentralization, distribution, trust systems, scarcity, and security.

 What is intrinsic value?

-A lot of the discussion regarding Bitcoin’s worth is whether it has any intrinsic value.
-But what does this mean?
-If we look at a commodity like oil, it has intrinsic value in producing energy, plastics, and other materials.
+Much of the debate about Bitcoin’s worth is on whether it has any inherent value.
+But what exactly does this mean?
+When we look at a commodity like oil, we can see that it has inherent value in the production of energy, polymers, and other products.

-The traditional financial system has many investment options that carry intrinsic value, from commodities to stocks.
-Forex markets are an exception as they deal with fiat currencies, and traders often profit from short or mid-term exchange rate swings.
-But what about Bitcoin?
+From commodities to equities, the conventional financial system offers several investment possibilities with inherent value.
+Forex markets are an exception since they deal with fiat currencies, and traders often benefit from short or mid-term exchange rate fluctuations.
+What about Bitcoin, though?

 Bitcoin’s value in utility